NBA Defends 'Freedom Of Speech' For Employees As China Moves To Block Games

 Extremely disappointed in Morey's inappropriate statement.
 No doubt he's severely hurt the feelings of CN fans. pic.twitter.com/pi5PdQq3q9

-Ahead of Silver's speech in Japan Tuesday, the league's response was seen as inadequate by many in both Western and Eastern hemispheres.
+Ahead of Silver's speech in Japan on Tuesday, the league's response was seen as inadequate by many in both Western and Eastern hemispheres.

 Critics in the U.S. are accusing the NBA of prioritizing profits over principles.
 And critics in China also cried foul, saying the league is being insensitive in handling a politically divisive issue.

-All of this forced to the NBA commissioner to put out another statement Tuesday ahead of his press conference, hoping to placate people who were "left angered, confused or unclear" by the league's earlier response.
+All of this forced the NBA commissioner to put out another statement Tuesday ahead of his press conference, hoping to placate people who were "left angered, confused or unclear" by the league's earlier response.

 Silver clarified that the NBA will not begin "regulating what players and team owners say."